cahweb/wpdevmanager/README.md

 # wpdevmanager
 By: Ale Vecchi, Austin Tindle

-wpdevmanager is a command-line utility that helps developing multiple sites at UCF College of Arts and humanities much easier.
+wpdevmanager is a command-line utility that makes developing multiple sites at UCF College of Arts and humanities much easier.
 (lord help me)

 ## How does it work?